edwardUL99/inject-lite/README.md

 When using `Injector#inject(Class)` the injector looks for a dependency where the type of the dependency is either the same as the provided class or a subclass.
 The behaviour when trying to inject a dependency of this type and where multiple dependencies match the type is dependent on configuration.
 The configuration method of interest are:
-- `Configuration.setSelectFirstDependency(boolean)` if true, the first dependency in the list of matching dependencies is returned.
+- `Injection.configuration.setSelectFirstDependency(boolean)` if true, the first dependency in the list of matching dependencies is returned.
 If false, dependencies are selected using priority.
 Priority can be assigned to a dependency using the `@Priority` annotation.
 This annotation takes an integer, where the lower the integer gives the dependency the highest priority.
 The default is the maximum integer value.
 The default is false, meaning priority will be used.